 Description

-Serve a 'company's coming' meal to your family on a weeknight with these tender, delicious chicken breasts roasted in a Dutch Oven.
+Serve a 'company's coming' meal to your family on a weeknight with this tender and delicious Bone In Chicken Breast recipe.
 There are plenty of healthy vegetables and herbs adding to the flavor.
 Dinner is on the table in less than an hour.

 Ingredients